 Once done, drain the bajji's on the paper napkin to absorb excess oil.

-You can also sprinkle some chat masala powder over the fried zucchini bajji's.
+You can also sprinkle some chaat masala powder over the zucchini bajji's.

-Serve crispy Indian Zucchini (Courgette) fritters recipe with tomato ketchup.
+Serve crispy Indian zucchini (courgette) fritters with tomato ketchup.

 Serve Zucchini Pakora's with mint coriander chutney, tamarind chutney, or with tomato ketchup.
-A hot cup of masala chai or coffee is perfect for enjoying these zucchini pakoda's.
+Pair them with a hot cup of masala chai or adrak wali chai for the perfect snack.

 Variations

-- If you dont have rice flour at home, replace the same amount with cornflour/starch, or you can totally skip it.
+- If you don't have rice flour at home, you can substitute it with the same amount of cornflour or cornstarch, or simply skip it altogether.

 - You can replace ajwain with jeera (cumin) seeds for the bajji's.
 It will give a nice taste and also helps with indigestion.